anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 In addition, to configure the storage IOPS the following two parameters need to be specified in the flavor create: --property quota:disk_write_iops_sec=<IOPS#> and --property quota:disk_read_iops_sec=<IOPS#>.

-The flavor create command and the mandatory and optional configuration parameters is documented in https://docs.openstack.org/nova/latest/user/flavors.html; please note that some of the configuration paramters are only applicable to VMWare.
+The flavor create command and the mandatory and optional configuration parameters is documented in https://docs.openstack.org/nova/latest/user/flavors.html.

 <a name="4.4.2"></a>
 ### 4.4.2.
 Logical segregation and high availability